Virginia Avenue Community Garden Guidelines

 - The garden allows only untreated wood and non-toxic materials to be used in plots and in communal areas.
 Pressure treated wood is prohibited.

 - Gardeners can use non-plant materials and decorations provided they do not contain toxic materials or other materials that could potentially leach into and negatively alter the soil.

 - PEST AND DISEASE CONTROL

 - The Garden is an organic garden.
 This means ONLY ORGANIC gardening methods may be used – this includes weed and pest control.
-CHECK WITH THE GARDEN COMMITTEE BEFORE USING ANY SUBSTANCE IF YOU ARE UNCERTAIN AS TO WHETHER IT IS ORGANIC!
+CHECK WITH THE GARDEN BOARD BEFORE USING ANY SUBSTANCE IF YOU ARE UNCERTAIN AS TO WHETHER IT IS ORGANIC!

 - Use of non-organic materials or chemicals will result in immediate termination of your plot and privileges, without reconsideration.